gobbyo/IoT/docs/howto-connectionstrings.md

     pip install python-decouple
     ```

-1. Create an '.env' file and save it to the various/python directory from your GitHub clone.
+1. Create an '.env' file and save it to the various/python directory from your GitHub forked clone.

     ```python
     IOTHUB_CONNECTION_STRING="{IoT hub Primary Connection String}"